nuntius-rex/vuejs-node-helloworld/README.md

 ## Vue.js Flexibility

 <p>Vue.js can also be ran purely from the client-side by either downloading Vue.js into your project or using a CDN to load Vue.js into your project.
+Here are some additional examples:

 <ul>
   <li><a href="https://github.com/nuntius-rex/vuejs-simple-component">Simple component, Vue.js loaded via CDN</a>.</li>
-  <li><a href="https://github.com/nuntius-rex/viewjs-jquery-replacement">Used as jQuery replacement</a>.
+  <li><a href="https://github.com/nuntius-rex/viewjs-jquery-replacement">Used as jQuery replacement (also CDN)</a>.
 </ul>

 </p>